 Beliefs are ideas you hold to be true.
 An example of a belief system is your faith or religion.
 This is especially important when you want to raise children together.
 Ideally, you should agree on topics that will comprise your future family’s core values.
 For example, if you want to raise children in the Greek Orthodox Church, and your partner is part of the New Age movement, there may be an issue.
 My partner and I are both very spiritual, and we would like to raise our children in this environment so we are both on the same page.

 Values are what’s important to you.
 Examples of values include career, wealth, and family.
 It’s essential that similar values are held between both partners in a compatible partnership.
 This may mean that both of you agree that family is the most valuable thing in the relationship, and therefore, family will always be prioritized above work and everything else.
 You may also have similar outlooks on how to handle money and what “wealth” looks like.

 Attitudes are how you treat others and approach situations.
 An example of attitude is the level of respect with which you treat people, whether it be friends, family, acquaintances, or strangers.
 Have you ever ended a first date quickly because you noticed a level of disrespect with how your partner treated the waitress?
 This would be an example of having different and non-compatible attitudes.

 Behavior is how you act.
 All of the aforementioned funnel into your behavior.
-Your worldview, beliefs, values, and attitudes all makeup your identity and your behavior.
-You will notice that compatible partnerships include partners who have similar behaviors because they are in alignment in these other components.
+Your worldview, beliefs, values, and attitudes all make up your identity and your behavior.
+You will notice that compatible partnerships include partners who have similar behaviors because they are in alignment with these other components.